York ham: Substitution, and generic use of name

+Definition

 York ham does not have protected designation of origin status and there is no universally agreed definition of what it is.

 At various times it has been claimed that a York ham should have one or more of the following attributes: a rear thigh of a pig of the Large White breed, bred, reared and killed in Yorkshire, dry-cured and aged on the bone according to a traditional procedure, in the City of York; banjo-shaped, with very white fat, a characteristic, mild savour and meat of a light colour.

 Those claims are considered and referenced in the remainder of this section, but in summary, few (or no) hams today fulfil every single one of those criteria, if they ever did.
 "York ham" is a style of ham.

 Terminology

 A ham (count noun) is a cured rear leg — specifically, the thigh — of a pig.
 Ham (mass noun) is meat from a ham, or should be.
 Bacon is cured meat from another part of the animal.